Rayane Mcirdi

 biography

-Rayane Mcirdi was born in 1993 in Asnières in France.
+Rayane Mcirdi was born in 1993 in Paris.

-At the invitation of Zineb Sedira, he has recently completed a new film dedicated to the Chibanis (literally white hair in dialectal Arabic).
+At the invitation of Zineb Sedira, he made a new film about the Chibanis (literally “white hairs” in colloquial Arabic).

 Solo exhibitions